Jose Miranda Player Props: Twins vs. Yankees

 Yankees Pitching Rankings

-- The 9.8 strikeouts per nine innings put together by the Yankees pitching staff ranks fifth in MLB.
+- The pitching staff for the Yankees has a collective 9.7 K/9, the sixth-best in the league.

-- The Yankees' 3.37 team ERA ranks fourth among all MLB pitching staffs.
+- The Yankees have the fourth-ranked team ERA across all league pitching staffs (3.41).

-- Yankees pitchers combine to give up the eighth-fewest home runs in baseball (11 total, 0.8 per game).
+- Yankees pitchers combine to allow 13 home runs (0.9 per game), the ninth-fewest in the league.

-- Cortes (2-0) gets the starting nod for the Yankees, his third this season.
+- The Yankees will send German (0-1) out to make his third start of the season.

-- His most recent appearance was out of the bullpen on Thursday when the left-hander threw 2/3 innings against the Minnesota Twins while allowing hits.
+- In his last time out -- in relief on Friday -- the right-hander tossed 2/3 innings against the Minnesota Twins while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.